 You may just need your passport to open this account, even without a KITAS.
 However, one thing to bear in mind – foreigners might be charged high transaction fees if your account balance is less than US$10,000.

-For foreigners who would like to start a company in Bali, especially a foreign-owned company, opening a corporate bank account is necessary.
+For foreigners who would like to start a company in Indonesia, especially a foreign-owned company, opening a corporate bank account is necessary.
 The setup of the bank account must be done with a licensed bank as a Bank Devisa or a Foreign Exchange Bank for the transaction of foreign currencies.

 The establishment of the corporate bank account is often done upon the complete company registration.
 However, some banks have exceptions and allow expats to open a corporate bank account during the process of company registration.

-Thanks to its vast network of contact, Cekindo has negotiated faster process bank establishment and lessened requirements for its clients.
+Thanks to its vast network of contacts, Cekindo has negotiated faster process bank establishment and lessened requirements for its clients.
 We will recommend our partner banks and apply for the bank account on your behalf.
 This bank account can be in available currency, most commonly IDR or USD.